emmorts/SignalSharp/docs/docs/algorithms/resampling.md

 ## Overview

-The `Resampling` class in SignalSharp includes methods for:
+The @"SignalSharp.Resampling.Resampling" class includes methods for:
 - **Downsampling**: Reducing the number of samples in a signal.
 - **Segment Statistics**: Computing statistics (mean, median, max, min) for segments of a signal.
 - **Moving Average**: Smoothing a signal using a moving average filter.